odpi/egeria-docs/site/docs/guides/developer/governance-action-services/overview.md

       ![Structure of a governance engine definition](governance-action-engine-definitions.svg)

-      These definitions are created as part of a [governance engine pack](/guides/developer/open-metdata-archives/creating-governance-engine-packs) or through the [Governance Engine OMAS](/services/omas/governance-engine/overview) and are stored in the open metadata repositories.
+      These definitions are created as part of a [governance engine pack](/guides/developer/open-metdata-archives/creating-governance-engine-packs) or through the [Governance Server OMAS](/services/omas/governance-server/overview) and are stored in the open metadata repositories.

     * Running your governance action service - Governance action engines are hosted by the [Governance Action OMES](/services/omes/governance-action/overview) running on one or more [engine hosts](/concepts/engine-host).
 The engine services run in dedicated OMAG Server called the [*engine host*](/concepts/engine-host).
 You can find [instructions for configuring the engine services in the engine host](/guides/admin/servers/by-section/engine-host-services-section) in the administration guide.